 Healing Your Tattoo

 Fresh tattoos are essentially just cool-looking wounds and, like any wound, they need to be kept clean and dry if you want them to heal properly.
 Since the overall outcome of your tattoo depends heavily on how well you look after it during this stage, it's vital you take this step seriously.

 While everyone swears by their own methods of healing that work well for them, the best advice I can give to newbies is to follow the instructions given to you by your artist.

-Besides that, here are some key points to keep in mind when caring for your new ink:
+But if you're unsure, here are some key points to keep in mind when caring for your new ink from a fellow tattooed person:

 - Once home, you can remove the cling-film that has been protecting your artwork.